bibugo/basket/_posts/2020-09-28-openwrt-compile-open-vm-tools-error.md

 * make menuconfig
-* check `Global build settings` -> `Compile with full language support` to compile libiconv and libintl and the errors throw, but libiconv and libintl had been compiled into `./staging_dir/target-x86_64_musl/usr/lib/libiconv-full` and `libintl-full` since the lib file .so located in subfolder, it must be linked to `./staging_dir/target-x86_64_musl/usr/lib` manually
+* check `Global build settings` -> `Compile with full language support` to compile libiconv and libintl and the errors throw,

+but libiconv and libintl had been compiled into `./staging_dir/target-x86_64_musl/usr/lib/libiconv-full` and `libintl-full`.

+since the lib file .so located in subfolder, it must be linked to `./staging_dir/target-x86_64_musl/usr/lib` manually.

 ```bash
 cd /home/username/openwrt/